wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

  to associate your github username with the course, and it will copy the template repository for you.
 3. This will give you a repository with a name like `https://github.com/CMSC-13600-Data-Engineering/project-YOURUSERNAME`.
 This is yours.
 You can examine it in the browser, but most of our work we will do on your laptop via the command line.

-4. The commmand `git clone git@github.com:CMSC13600-Aut2024/cmsc13600-project-YOURUSERNAME.git` *should* make a copy of this repository on your laptop, but it can't yet, since we haven't set up a way for git command-line to prove that it has your authorization.
+4. The command `git clone git@github.com:CMSC13600-Aut2024/cmsc13600-project-YOURUSERNAME.git` *should* make a copy of this repository on your laptop, but it can't yet, since we haven't set up a way for git command-line to prove that it has your authorization.

 The instructions for setting up command-line authentication using SSH public keys are here: https://docs.github.com/en/authentication/connecting-to-github-with-ssh  don't be afraid to ask for help.